 From an unknown source, a female voice rang through their heads.
 “Intruder alert.
 Warning, unauthorized access into the central system.
-Five seconds till automated weapon response…Four.”
+Five seconds until automated weapon response…Four.”

-Ragna’s eyes widened.
 Tiles disappeared from every side of the corridor and left behind holes.
-And inside them, they could see the muzzle of a gun.
+Inside them, they could see the muzzle of a gun, firing.

 Huh?
 Was death this painless?
 Shouldn’t she feel at least the brief impact of a bullet making contact with her body?
 But she hadn’t heard any sound, let alone felt anything piercing her.